 Domestic Animals in West African History:

-My future work in West Africa aims to understand the timing of the adoption of major domesticates in the geographical space known as Nigeria today.
-This work is geared at understanding how the spread of pastoralists and the adoption of domesticates like cattle, sheep, goats, and horses transformed early communities on the eastern flank of West Africa.
-I am likewise interested in understanding how animals respond and adapt morphologically to early management practices and the climate in this unique environment.
+My research in West Africa aims to investigate the timing and processes associated with the adoption of major domesticates across eastern West Africa.
+This work examines how the movement of pastoralist populations and the introduction of domesticates including cattle, sheep, goats, and horses reshaped early communities and human–animal–environment relationships across this landscape.
+I am also interested in how animals responded morphologically to early management practices and to climatic variability in this region.

 Horse teeth from Nigeria